 Those of you who followed my Leaving Cert Exam Diaries will know that I was approaching my exams, which we all know by now never came to be.
 Alas, I didn’t know that back in March, so I threw myself into “Pandemic Homeschool”.
 Needless to say, I learned a lot from my experience.

-As students prepare to return to schools for the first time in almost six months here is a little reminder of some of the highs and lows, we experienced of pandemic homeschool!
+As students prepare to return homeschool, here is a little reminder of some of the highs and lows, we experienced of pandemic homeschool!

 The Highs And Lows of Pandemic Homeschool